-There are a total of 1,613438 anticipated units that will be affordable to households with moderate or above moderate incomes from at the Oakbrook Village (site 1), Village at Laguna Hills (site 2), and Planned Community Via Lomas (PCV) (site 3).
+There are a total of 1,438 anticipated units that will be affordable to households with above-moderate incomes from the Oakbrook Village, Village at Laguna Hills, and Planned Community Via Lomas (PCV).
 These projects are described in greater detail herein.
 Site-specific information is shown in Table H-47.
-The sites are mapped in Figure H-11H-25.
+The sites are mapped in Figure H-11.